The Ransom (1977 film): Production

 In a 1978 interview with the Los Angeles Times, co-screenwriter Ronald Silkosky said that the film had been heavily trimmed by New World Pictures prior to release.

 Release

-The film was rereleased several times with titles such as Assault in Paradise, Maniac, The Town That Cried Terror and Night Hunter.
+The film was rereleased several times with titles such as Assault on Paradise, Maniac, The Town That Cried Terror and Night Hunter.

 An extended 104-minute alternate version is included as a bonus feature on the Blu-ray disc release of the film by Code Red.